Workflow for a Function Calling Agent¶

 chat_history = ev.input

-response = await self.llm.achat_with_tools(
+response_stream = await self.llm.astream_chat_with_tools(

 self.tools, chat_history=chat_history